-Micah-Shea McKibben graduated from The University of Alabama in December 2016 with an M.A. in art history.
-Her thesis was titled “Moving Beyond Beauty: Uncovering Sandro Botticelli’s Isis.”
+Micah-Shea McKibben graduated from The University of Alabama in December 2016 with an MA in art history.
 She has taught art history survey courses at UA as a graduate student and as an instructor since 2014.
-McKibben graduated cum laude from the University of South Alabama’s Honors Program in 2012 with a B.A. in art history and a minor in history.
-Her undergraduate honors thesis was titled, “Knowing the Code, Analysis of Three Female German Expressionists.”
-In March 2016, she presented her research on Botticelli’s “Isis” at the South Central Renaissance Conference in St. Louis, Missouri, a regional conference of graduate students and professionals in Renaissance Studies.
+McKibben’s master’s thesis was titled “Moving Beyond Beauty: Uncovering Sandro Botticelli’s Isis,” under the direction of Dr. Tanja Jones.
+As a graduate student, she specialized in 15th-century Renaissance Italy and early 20th-century art.
+She presented her research on Botticelli’s “Isis” at the South Central Renaissance Conference in St. Louis, Missouri, a regional conference of graduate students and professionals in Renaissance Studies.
+McKibben graduated cum laude from the University of South Alabama’s Honors Program in 2012 with a BA in art history and a minor in history.

 M.A., The University of Alabama (2016), art history